 This option will be at no cost to districts, schools or providers.

-During this online workshop, experienced educators will learn to prioritize their efforts in connecting with their students from a distance.
+This online mini-course (1-2 hours) provides insight from experienced online educators on prioritizing efforts, connecting with students, and best practices.
 The transition to the online classroom can be overwhelming for both teacher and student, but this workshop helps take the initial shock to a manageable level.
-During this FREE 3 hour workshop, you’ll learn from experienced online educators how to quickly establish communications, maintain a rapport, and engage students to maximize the success of the transition to online learning.
+You’ll learn from experienced online educators how to quickly establish communications, maintain a rapport, and engage students to maximize the success of the transition to online learning.

 Online Teaching Best Practices